zhangboshen/DenseNet-human-pose-estimation/README.md

-And these images are required by Kinect V2, normalized to 0~255, copy paste to 3 channels.
+And these images are aquired  by Kinect V2, normalized to 0~255, copy paste to 3 channels.